The Carnegie Club at Skibo Castle

 Est. 1994

 Under the guidance of its current owners, Skibo Castle (and the Carnegie Club) reflects both the style and the ideals of its original owner - Andrew Carnegie.
-If you make it onto the tee-sheet, you'll find an excellently maintained and presented course, with its links-golf credentials underscored by rolling dune-lined fairways, deep pot bunkers and plenty of gorse and heather.
+Here its international membership and their guests, enjoy an excellently maintained and presented course, with its links-golf credentials underscored by open terrain, rolling dune-lined fairways, and deep pot bunkers.

 List of courses: Scotland - North